Code

 ```

-The "white" theme is the same as "whitegrid" but without the gray grid lines.
+The "white" theme is similar to "whitegrid" but without the grid lines.

 ```{python}